Pillar box: Late 19th and early 20th century boxes

 New post box designs were ordered in 1887 for the Golden Jubilee of Queen Victoria.
 For the first time there was a lamp-post mounted letter box for use in London squares, but which soon established themselves in rural areas (see lamp boxes).
-For the big cities, a double-aperture oval-shaped pillar (designated Type C) was introduced, partly to increase capacity and certainly in London, to allow mail to be pre-sorted by region, normally with apertures marked separately for "London" and "Country".
+For the big cities, a double-aperture oval-shaped pillar (designated Type C) was introduced in 1899, initially in London, partly to increase capacity but also to allow mail to be pre-sorted by region, normally with apertures marked separately for "London" and "Country".
 All pillar and lamp boxes now had the distinctive Imperial cypher of Victoria Regina, whilst the wall-mounted boxes continued to show only a block cypher VR.
 The new pillar box design saw out the reign and remained little changed until 1905, when the basic design was refined.

 The Edward VII boxes now had the posting aperture as part of the door, rather than the body of the box.
 That eliminated the chance for mail to get caught up in the top of the box.
 This basic design remains the same today, having served well throughout the reigns of George V, Edward VIII, George VI and Elizabeth II.

 An experiment of 1932 was the addition of a stamp vending machine to the end of the post box.
 This necessitated an oval planform for the box even though it was only provided with a single posting aperture.
 At one end of the oval is the stamp machine and at the other is the posting aperture.
 The boxes have two doors; one for clearance of mail and one for emptying the cash and reloading the stamp machines.
 The machines were set to vend two halfpenny stamps in exchange for one old penny, the stamps being supplied in a long continuously wound roll known as a coil.
 Boxes were again made in two sizes, designated Type D and Type E, and carried raised lettering on the castings indicating the position of the stamp vending machine, as well as an array of small enamel plates warning users of the danger of bent coins and the need to wait for stamps to be issued before inserting more money.
 Several of each have survived in use in England and in the Isle of Man.